squinkylabs/SqHarmony/README.md

 There are thee unfinished modules here:

 [Harmony](./docs/harmony.md) is an "intelligent" chord generator.
-It is near to being released

 [Arpeggiator](./docs/arpeggiator.md) is an Arpeggiator with a lot of features.
-It also also nearly ready for release

-[Phase Patterns](./docs/phasepatterns.md) is a clock delay unit, with a delay ramp easily accessible.
+[Phase Patterns](./docs/phasepatterns.md) is a clock delay unit, with a delay ramp easily accessible and controllable.

 Follow the links, above, to learn more about each module.